visinf/self-adaptive/README.md

 <td>
 <i>Self-adaptation</i> adjusts only the inference process, while standard regularization is employed during network training.
 Given a single unlabeled test sample as the input, self-adaptation customizes the parameters of convolutional and Batch Normalization layers, before producing the output for that sample.
-Self-adaptation significantly outperforms strong baselines and sets new state-of-the-art accuracy on multi-domain benchmarks.
+Self-adaptation significantly improves out-of-distribution generalization and sets new state-of-the-art accuracy on multi-domain benchmarks.
 <br><br><br><br><br><br><br><br><br><br>
 </td>
 </tr>